guicurcio/subjeto.com/README.md

 1. Fork the repository and create a new branch.
 2. Make changes or add features (e.g., improving the chat interface or adding new file types).
 3. Open a Pull Request (PR) with a clear description.
-4.
-We’ll review and merge if it aligns with the project’s goals.

 Feel free to suggest improvements to the Monaco configuration, new chat commands, or better file navigation.
 Let us know if you build something cool on top of subjeto!